JOIN THE AfA NETWORK

 WHO WE ARE

-The AfA Coalition is comprised of member organisations and supported by a huge network of supporting organisations and as such represents millions of like-minded supporters across the globe.
+The AfA Coalition is comprised of core member organisations and supported by a huge network of supporting organisations and as such represents millions of like-minded supporters across the globe.
+The coalition is governed by a board of six organisations from our core membership.
 The aim and purpose of the coalition is to work together to tackle issues across Asia as one united voice.

 AfA welcomes new animal welfare organisations into this supporting network.
 To join the free network please complete the simple application form HERE

-Having such a strong coalition of member organisations and an average of 200 supporting organisations adding their support to each of our appeal letters can have great impact, especially when our letter is addressed to government officials highlighting the level of global public scrutiny.
+Having such a strong coalition of core member organisations and an average of 180 network organisations adding their support to each of our appeal letters can have great impact, especially when our letter is addressed to government officials highlighting the level of global public scrutiny.

 As a supporting organisation you will receive our appeal letters with the option to join hundreds of other NGOs adding their name and logo to the letters.